codeface-io/LSPService/README.md

 * **Editors don't need to install, locate, launch, configure and talk to different language server executables.**
   * Today's tendency of each editor needing some sort of "extension" or "plugin" developed for each language in part defeats [the whole idea](https://langserver.org/) of the Language Server **Protocol**.
 LSPService aims to solve that by centralizing and abstracting away the low level issues involved in leveraging language servers.
-* **On macOS, editors can be sandboxed and probably even be distributed via the App Store.**
+* **On macOS, apps that require no other tooling except for LSP servers can be sandboxed and probably even be distributed via the App Store.**
 * In the future, LSPService could be a machine's central place for managing and monitoring LSP language servers, possibly via a local web frontend.
-* Even further down the road, running LSPService as an actual web service might have interesting applications, in particular where LSP is used for static code analysis or remote inspection.
+* Even further down the road, running LSPService as an actual web service unlocks interesting possibilities for remote inspection and monitoring of code bases.

 ## How?

-### First of All: Who Shall Configure LSPService?
+### First of All: How to Configure LSPService

 `LSPService` creates an `LSPServiceConfig.json` file on launch if the file doesn't exist yet.
 If the file exists, it loads server configurations from the file.